behdadn77/Distributed-Systems/Streaming_Service_IP_Protocol_Limitations.md

 **Question:** *You want to implement your own video streaming service.
 Describe the specific requirements of a similar service that do not fit the characteristics of the IP protocol and the mechanisms you could put in place to address those limitations.*

 ---
+>I couldn't find something in the textbook that answers this question.
+So, this answer is provided by chatgpt and might not align with the curriculum
 ### Answer
 #### 1. **Specific Requirements of a Video Streaming Service**